Our lab is focused on three areas:

-Approximately 1/3 of all human cancers is of viral origin or requires viral infection as an essential cofactor.
+2.Viral oncogenesis – Approximately 1/3 of all human cancers is of viral origin or requires viral infection as an essential cofactor.
 The main goal of our research is to understand viral cancers; such as, cancers that are caused by Kaposi sarcoma-associated herpesvirus (KSHV).

 KSHV is a double-stranded DNA virus with over 100 open reading frames, which belongs to human herpesviruses.
 It was discovered in 1994 by Patrick Moore and Yuan Chang.
 It is associated with Kaposi sarcoma (KS) as well as a B-cell lymphoma and multicentric Castleman’s disease (MCD).
 These diseases are rapidly fatal as they affect internal organs.
 In the U.S., KS is seen in the context of immune suppression such as in HIV-positive individuals or transplant patients.
 In Sub-Saharan Africa HIV-KS is the most common cancer in males and also seen in children.